-Red plot shows noisy measurement with average sampling slightly less than -200A representing accuracy.
-Blue plot shows measurement sampling with almost no noise and slightly greater than -200A also representing accuracy.
+Red plot is noisy (poor precision) with average sampling slightly less than -200A representing accuracy.
+Blue plot has low noise (high precision) with average sampling slightly greater than -200A also representing accuracy.

 Both plots have similar accuracy specification, but very different measurement precision as seen by the noise.